juliamazur/cookking-react-firebase/README.md

 ## How to start locally
 - `git clone`

-Go to the projects directory and run
+Then go to the projects directory and run
 - `npm update`
 - `npm start`